ibm-cloud-docs/power-iaas/faq.md

 {: #billing}
 {: faq}

-IBM does not currenty charge for public network traffic (this is subject to change).
+IBM does not currently charge for public network traffic (this is subject to change).
 If you are using a private network with DirectLink Connect, you are charged IBM's standard rates.
 Public bandwidth is charged per gigabyte (GB) tier and is offered as an allotment for each month.
 As an example, for your compute instances, 250 GB is included with each monthly virtual server and 500 GB is included with each monthly bare metal server.
 Extra bandwidth can also be purchased per packages.
 For more information, see [Bandwidth packages](https://www.ibm.com/cloud/bandwidth).

 <!-- ## WBackup and DR options for Virtual Servers?
 {: #wbackup}